Exception Process and Compliance

 - Proposed plan for managing the risk associated with non-compliance

 - Proposed metrics for evaluating the success of risk management (if risk is significant)

 - Proposed review date to evaluate progress toward compliance

 - Endorsement of the request by the appropriate Information Trustee (VP or Dean).

 If the non-compliance is due to a superior solution, an exception will normally be granted until the published standard or procedure can be revised to include the new solution.
 An exception request should still be submitted.

 - Information Security Exception Request Form

-The Exception Request Form must be submitted to the Information Security Office, firstname.lastname@example.org, Ross Building 10-A200.
+Submit the Exception Request Form to the Information Security Office, email@example.com, Ross Building 10-A200.